hurbcom/challenge-bravo/pull-request.md

 For this, see [that](TODO-swagger)

 # TODOS
-- Colocar um CI no github
-- Colocar um linter no projeto
 - Colocar o swagger na API
-- tentar expor o test coverage (opcional)
+- Melhorar o test coverage